 The following organizations are ineligible:

 - Organizations which discriminate

 - Public or private schools (this does not apply to school affiliated nonprofit organizations like clubs and teams)

 Deadline and Process

-The application period for 2020 beneficiaries closes on Dec.
-16, 2019.
-You may still submit applications for the 2021 Maine Marathon after that date.
+The application period for the 2020 race is now closed.
+The application period for 2021 beneficiaries closes on Dec.
+15, 2020 and the beneficiaries will be chosen in January 2021.
 If you do submit an application for 2021, please send us a reminder email in November 2020 so that we can confirm your application was not misplaced.